EnriqueGS88/EnriqueGS88/README.md

 ## What I do

-Currently I'm working on three projects:
+Currently I'm working on two projects:
 - Carbon Credits
-- NFT-gated websites
+- Token-gated Marketplace

 ## What I've done 👷‍♂️